rh2098ta/Practicalapplication1/README.md

 Occupation: As seen in the plot the highest coupon acceptance occurred among office & administrative support, computer & mathematical, and healthcare practitioners & technical professions around 55–60 %.
 Acceptance was notably lower among retired and business & financial groups, around 30–35 %.

 Finding:  Targeting employed professionals during work-adjacent hours is most effective.
-- Time of Day: Acceptance of coupons peaked at 10 AM around 60 %, followed by 2 PM aroud  53 % and 6 PM around 50 %.
-It then sharply declined in the evening time around 10 PM around less than 35%.
+- Time of Day: Acceptance of coupons peaked at 10am around 60 %, followed by 2pm aroud  53 % and 6pm around 50 %.
+It then sharply declined in the evening time around 10pm around less than 35%.

 Finding: Distribute coupons mid-morning to mid-afternoon when users are planning meals or finishing work.